 With all this in mind, how might park managers determine whether the abundances of pink salmon observed in recent years at Indian River are within some natural range of variation?
 Building a baseline picture of pink salmon abundance in the wider region could provide a useful basis of comparison.
 ADFG has monitored pink salmon streams in southeast Alaska as far back as 1960 in order to manage escapement and regulate fisheries.
 It is worth nothing that 1960 is the first year following the banning of salmon fish traps in Alaska, suggesting that salmon abundance may have been at a historical low point throughout the region (Colt 1999).
 This monitoring effort surveys 714 pink salmon index streams throughout southeastern Alaska via fixed-wing aircraft, with a randomly selected subset of those streams surveyed subject to foot counts for validation (A. Dupuis, personal communication, August 19, 2024).
-Of these 714 index streams, ADFG places 35 within the “Northern Southeast – Outside” subregion - the ocean-facing coasts of Baranof and Chicagof islands, as well as a few smaller islands in the vicinity (a region which includes Sitka and the Indian River).
+Of these 714 index streams, ADFG places 35 within the “Northern Southeast – Outside” subregion - the ocean-facing coasts of Chichagof and Baranof islands (where Sitka is located), as well as a few smaller islands in the vicinity.

 In 2023, the NPS entered into a partnership with USGS and the University of Washington to evaluate Indian River pink salmon populations in the context of the broader region.
 Using statistical modeling, it is possible to estimate the annual abundance of pink salmon at Indian River and to compare those estimates to pink salmon abundance in neighboring streams.
 These models also allow the year-to-year variation in pink salmon returning to spawn at Indian River to be likewise compared to the variation seen elsewhere in the area.
 The project will also explore the Indian River system in greater detail, with the goal of identifying what measurable impact hatchery releases have on abundances of spawning pink salmon entering the stream each year.

 Part of the management challenge when confronted with hyper-abundant native species is assessing whether or not the abundances observed occur within some natural range of variation.
 The cases of the pine mountain beetle and white-tailed deer illustrate that many factors both local and global may drive the proliferation of endemic species within a national park.
 Pink salmon have returned to Indian River in large numbers every summer since time immemorial, but whether the density of spawning salmon observed recently is exceptional requires understanding both the general behavior of pink salmon in the region as well as the potential impact of direct influences such as hatchery releases.
 Taken together, we hope to provide context and clarity to park officials regarding the pink salmon population in the Indian River and the ability to maintain the healthy riverine ecosystem on which so many other resident species depend.